-- Accounting

-- Management

-- Entrepreneurship

-- Healthcare Management

-- Marketing

-- Sport Management

-In addition to the majors accredited by IACBE, the Division of Business also offers a Bachelor of Arts, with majors in:

-- Graphic Design

-- Social Media

-The mission of the Division of Business is to educate students to become reflective, principled, knowledgeable, creative learners who will succeed in the global business community in the 21st century.

-The Broad-based Learning Goals of the Division of Business are:

-- Students will demonstrate ethical reasoning skills. - Students will demonstrate critical thinking skills and effective communication skills as individuals and in teams. • Students will apply technology and knowledge in specific business content areas and complex business situations.
+- Accounting - Management - Entrepreneurship - Healthcare Management - Marketing - Sport Management The mission of the Division of Business is to educate students to become reflective, principled, knowledgeable, creative learners who will succeed in the global business community in the 21st century.
+The Broad Based Learning Goals of the Division of Business are: - Students will demonstrate ethical reasoning skills. - Students will demonstrate critical thinking skills and effective communication skills as individuals and in teams. - Students will apply technology and knowledge in specific business content areas and complex business situations.
 The General Learning Outcomes for the Bachelors of Arts with majors in accounting, healthcare management, management, marketing, and sport management are: - Students will evaluate ethical principles and apply them to organizational decision-making. - Student will demonstrate critical thinking skills, by analyzing issues, making decisions, and forming sound and well-based judgments. - Students will demonstrate effective communication skills: oral, interpersonal, and written. - Students will be able to use technology to analyze numerical information, organize data, aid in decision-making, and communicate effectively. - Students will apply core concepts and theories in the topics of finance, accounting, marketing, management, economics, and business law in an integrated manner to aid in decision-making.
 Accounting Our program brings the real world to you and offers all the advantages of a small college with opportunities normally found only at large universities.
 Through the program's network of regional and national accounting firms, our students complete internships with CPAs and the Big Four accounting firms.
 We prepare our graduates to successfully complete professional licensure exams, such as the certified public accounting and certified management accounting exams.
 By combining our accounting and business courses with our liberal arts core, you will develop strong communication and writing skills that will make you more attractive to employers.
 Learning Outcomes for Accounting Majors: